Ballantyne,

 that a person is not saved unless they pray in tongues.
 He claimed to have visions

 of angelic visitations (compare William Branham) and made hundreds of teaching tapes which are still in circulation.
-Walter Ballantyne is rated Danger for

-body; for example, he has taught that Christ is a child growing inside him and his followers), and especially for the detrimental impact he has personally had on relationships,
+Walter Ballantyne is rated Danger for his non-biblical teachings including serious misrepresentations of the person, role and position of Jesus Christ (some evidence suggests he may even be uncomfortable with the idea that Jesus Christ is an actual person with an adult, glorified body; for example, he has taught that Christ is a child growing inside him and his followers), and especially for the detrimental impact he has personally had on relationships, particularly marriages.
+Submissions for this listing are now being accepted.
+Please see the Contact page.

-Printed on 18 December 2019 at www.cults.co.nz.
+Printed on 24 April 2026 at www.cults.co.nz.

 Close window